 Donna and Paul launched Kick Rexi Out following their daughter’s diagnosis, to offer information and support to parents who find themselves in the same situation.

-The Ryedale-based group has so far received grants from Bright Sparks and the CMHT programme towards its work – to fund a laptop, leaflets, posters, meetings and a website.
+The Ryedale-based group has now been awarded a £1,820 grant from the CMHT programme towards its work – to help fund a laptop, leaflets, posters, meetings and a website.

-Members are also very appreciative of the support provided by Carers Plus Yorkshire, which is helping to advise on ways to turn the project into a charity.
+Members are also very appreciative of the support provided by Carers Plus Yorkshire, which is helping to advise on ways to turn the project into a charity, as well as a grant from the Bright Sparks group as well.

 “Kick Rexi Out is really going from strength to strength,” said Donna.
 “We want to thank both the CMHT and Bright Sparks for the grants, which are amazing – as well as everyone else who has helped us.